AmericanCouncils/Mutate/README.md

 ### Implementing command-line tools ###

 Many file conversion tools are available as command line executables.
 Writing code to make executing command line processes safe and consistent accross environments has already been done well with the `Symfony\Process` component, which is provided with this library.
 If you want to implement a tool that requires using the command line, we highly recommend using this library rather than writing extra code.
+Read more on the `Symfony\Process` component [here](https://github.com/symfony/Process).

-For example, the FFmpeg adapter uses the `Symfony\Process` component to actually execute its command line process.
-See the excerpt below:
+For example, the FFmpeg and Handbrake adapters use the `Symfony\Process` component to actually execute its command line process.
+The general flow goes something like the following:

-	// /src/Adapters/FFmpegAdapter.php
+	public function transcodeFile(File $inFile, Preset $preset, $outFilePath) {
+		// ... parse the $preset object to assemble a command string in $command ...

+		//use the Process component to build a process instance with the command string
 		$proc = new \Symfony\Component\Process\Process($command);

+		//if this could be a long-running process, be sure to pass extra arguments to increase the timeout limit
+		$proc->setTimeout(3600);

+		//pass an anonymous function to the process so the adapter can get output as it occurs
-	$result = $proc->run(function ($buffer) {
+		$result = $proc->run(function ($type, $buffer) {
-		//push output to cli
+			if($type === 'err') {
+				//throw an exception, depending on the error
+			} else {
+				//do something else with the output, whatever that is, maybe append to a status/log file }
 		});

+		//check for error status return
+		if(!$proc->isSuccessful()) {
+			// ... if a file was created but there was an error, delete it ... throw new \RuntimeException($proc->getExitCodeText());
+		}

-	return $result;
+		return new File($outputFilePath);
+	}

 ## Presets ##